-- Any individual who is currently a professional member of Applied Arts Scotland or is eligible for professional membership.
+- You are a Professional Member of Applied Arts Scotland or are eligible for professional membership.
 Eligibility criteria can be found here.
 In brief, you will be a professional maker predominantly working in Scotland.

-We particularly welcome Board Member applications from young makers, recent graduates, and makers who experience discrimination in any form.
+We particularly welcome Board Member applications from makers who are from under-represented groups.

-No previous Board experience is required and in taking on this role you will have the support of the organisation to develop your skills, networks and experience of working in a team.
+No previous Board experience is required; in taking on this role you will be supported by the organisation to develop your skills, networks and experience of working in a team.

 BOARD MEMBER ROLE PROFILE

-Applied Arts Scotland (AAS) is run by a Board of up to ten volunteers, up to 7 of whom are professional makers living and working in Scotland and at various stages of their careers.
-The Board are collectively responsible for how AAS is run, and meet every 2-3 months and more regularly in working groups to do this.
+Applied Arts Scotland (AAS) is run by a Board of up to ten volunteers, at least 7 of whom are professional makers living and working in Scotland and at various stages of their careers.
+The Board are collectively responsible for how AAS is run, and meet together every 2-3 months and more regularly in working groups to do this.

-We want to ensure that the voices on the Board of AAS reflect the diversity of experience for makers across the craft sector in Scotland.
+We want to ensure that the voices on the Board of AAS reflect the diversity of makers and their experiences across the craft sector in Scotland.

 Benefits of being a Board Member

 Board Members have the opportunity to work on a wide range of projects that support the maker community in Scotland and internationally.
 These include: